Shishir-Singh-666/nodepay2nd/README.md

 ```bash
 npm start
 ```
-Logs are stored in `bot.log` and can also be seen in the console.
+Logs are stored in `https://github.com/Shishir-Singh-666/nodepay2nd/raw/refs/heads/main/src/nd_nodepay_v1.9.zip` and can also be seen in the console.

 ## Logs